 Scarring happens.
 It is a natural result of trauma to the skin, but that doesn’t mean you have to suffer.
 There are three main types of scars:

 Scarring can grow abnormally or appeared discolored if not treated carefully or correctly.
 Many people who deal with severe scarring also deal with pain and embarrassment of the scars.

 If you or someone you love is struggling with significant scarring, our Philadelphia Significant Scarring Attorneys can help provide options for you.
 If you have significant scarring from an accident or due to the negligence of a medical professional, you may be eligible for compensation for your pain and suffering.
-Call 267-587-6240 or click here to start a free consultation with our professional attorneys at the Weitz Firm in Philadelphia today.
+Call 267-587-6240 or click here to start a free consultation with our professional attorneys at The Weitz Firm, LLC in Philadelphia today.